Liagos/MST/README.md

 To run the code, you will need to install the libraries in the `requirements.txt` file.
 We recommend using [PyCharm](https://www.jetbrains.com/pycharm/promo/?source=google&medium=cpc&campaign=14123077402&term=pycharm&gclid=Cj0KCQjw6_CYBhDjARIsABnuSzqkMV4IXzjuVu-enSX0e70lwTUQBmgEFAoSE3uktD045-LG9A0s0acaAqEDEALw_wcB).

 All the files must be saved inside the YOLO V5 repository on the user's computer before executing the `train_resume_eval.py` script.

+# utils

+In folder utils the scripts used to plot the precision-recall curves, mAP curves, and 3D plots can be found.